-Yes, despite the never ending confusion society has displayed on the legalities of CBD, it is legal.
+Yes, despite the never ending confusion society on the legalities of CBD, it is legal.
 CBD became federally legal in late December of 2018 through the Farm Bill.
-Among the many programs that were implemented by the signing of this document, the commercialization of hemp began.
+Among the many programs implemented by the signing of this document, the commercialization of hemp began.
 Each state can approve or disapprove CBD usage or certain products.
-For example, CBD drinks may be okay in a state, while CBD tinctures may not.
+For example, CBD drinks may be okay in one state, while CBD tinctures may not.
 Check your state laws regarding CBD.

 Is CBD Approved By The FDA?

-CBD is legal, but it is not with approval by the Food and Drug Administration.
+CBD is legal, but it has not been approved by the Food and Drug Administration.
 This is because extensive research has not been done into the exact medical value of the substance.
-The only FDA approved drug containing a slight amount of CBD is Epidiolex, a treatment option for patients with sever epilepsy.

 Is CBD A Drug?

 CBD was determined by the FDA to not be a drug.
-The agency explains that, “Under the FD&C Act, any product intended to have a therapeutic or medical use, and any product (other than a food) that is intended to affect the structure or function of the body of humans or animals, is a drug.”
+The agency explains, “Under the FD&C Act, any product intended to have a therapeutic or medical use, and any product (other than a food) that is intended to affect the structure or function of the body of humans or animals, is a drug.”
 A drug is any product with the ability to treat, cure, prevent, or diagnose a disease or condition.
 CBD has not been determined to have the ability to treat, cure, prevent, or diagnose a disease or condition.

 Is CBD Legal Outside of The United States?

-International rules surrounding CBD are blurry as they vary from country to country.
-Because it is unclear as to the legal status of varying countries on the consumption or application of CBD, hōlus and many other brands do not ship outside of the United States.
+International rules surrounding CBD vary from country to country.
+Because it is unclear as to the legal status in each country for the consumption or application of CBD, many other brands do not ship outside of the United States, this includes hōlus.

 Is CBD Medicinal?

 CBD is not technically termed as a medicinal supplement.
-It cannot heal, treat, or diagnose a problem or condition because it is not approved by the FDA, but that does not mean is does not have has some significant benefits.
-Our bodies use cannabinoids indirectly because we each have an endocanniboid system that allows the two to interact.
-CBD may be very helpful in providing relief and other needs you have that are keeping you from feeling the best you can feel.
+It cannot heal, treat, or diagnose a problem or condition because it is not approved by the FDA.
+That said, CBD has been shown to have some significant benefits.
+Our body’s endocannibinoid system interacts with phytocannabinoids, allowing them to work together.

 What Products Are There?